Skip to main content

 Can I move a tab to a different position?

-Drag until you see a thick blue line appear where you want the tab, then let go.
-Access reorders everything automatically.
+Sure—just click and drag the tab left or right until you see a blue line where you want it, then let go.

 How do I change the color of a tab?

-Use the Property Sheet to tweak the tab’s Back Color and Fore Color properties.
+Open the Property Sheet and tweak the Back Color and Fore Color properties for the tab under the Format tab.

 Is there a keyboard shortcut for switching tabs?

-No built-in shortcut exists, but you can assign one via VBA if you need it.
+No built-in shortcut exists for tab switching in Access 2026, but you can cook one up with VBA if you really need it.

 How do I stop users from switching tabs accidentally?

-Lock the tab control by setting its Enabled property to No in the Property Sheet.
+Lock the tab control by setting its Enabled property to No in the Property Sheet—this keeps the tabs visible but stops users from clicking them.

 Maya Patel